Turbulent magnetic field amplification in binary neutron star mergers: Discussion

 \subsection{Acknowledgments}

 This work was supported by European Union FEDER funds, the Ministry of Science, Innovation and Universities and the Spanish Agencia Estatal de Investigaci\'on grant PID2019-110301GB-I00.
 RC acknowledges support from the project PRIN-INAF 2019 ``Short gamma-ray burst jets from binary neutron star mergers''.
 JVK kindly acknowledges the CARIPARO Foundation for funding his Ph.D.~fellowship within the Ph.D.~School in Physics at the University of Padova.
 DV is funded by the European Research Council (ERC) Starting Grant IMAGINE (grant agreement No. [948582]) under the European Union's Horizon 2020 research and innovation programme.
-The authors thankfully acknowledge the computer resources at MareNostrum and the technical support provided by Barcelona Supercomputing Center (BSC) through Grant project Long-LESBNS by the $22^{th}$ PRACE regular call (Proposal 2019215177, P.I.
+DV's work was also partially supported by the program Unidad de Excelencia María de Maeztu CEX2020-001058-M. The authors thankfully acknowledge the computer resources at MareNostrum and the technical support provided by Barcelona Supercomputing Center (BSC) through Grant project Long-LESBNS by the $22^{nd}$ PRACE regular call (Proposal 2019215177, P.I.
 CP and DV).